rocktronica/heartballoon.wedding/sections/location.md

 We have **[Gardener Ranch](https://www.gardenerranch.com/weddings.htm)** all to ourselves and we plan to make a weekend retreat out of it!
 Gardner Ranch is located about 30 minutes east of Monterey and takes about 2 hours to drive to from San Francisco and 4 hours to drive to from Ventura without traffic.

 All of the events will be hosted at Gardener Ranch, except wine tasting.
-The wine tasting party will meet at Gardener Ranch and depending on how many people are interested we'll either walk or take a trolly to nearby wine tasting rooms in Carmel Valley.
+The wine tasting party will meet there and depending on how many people are interested we'll either walk or take a trolly to nearby wine tasting rooms in Carmel Valley.

 Pst...
 Gardener Ranch has 2 pools and 1 of them is heated.  👙